 - Pre-release marketing material: Information that leaks out before your company is ready to go public could cost your competitive edge as it alerts your competitors of what is coming.

 Proprietary content is defined as materials your company produces, either in-house or through a contract agency.
-Content that is designed to be shared with staff and/or customers, but not the general public nor your competitors.
+Content that is designed to be sent to staff and/or customers, but not the general public nor your competitors.
 Examples include:

 Training materials and manuals